-Campaign Monitor customer and email experts Litmus do a great job of this in their email newsletter.
+Email experts Litmus do a great job of this in their email newsletter:

 Each piece of content they include in their email newsletter contains a prominent call to action button that contrasts against the background color of that particular section to help it stand out and get noticed.